I built this teardrop by closely following and inspired by the Instructable called Teardrop Trailer by e1ioan.

 Step 10: Battery Box Update

-4/28/19 The battery box I build out of plywood rotted after 1 year exposed to a Kansas winter.
-It was covered in a custom teardrop cover, but nonetheless, it rotted.
+4/28/19 The battery box I built out of plywood rotted after 1 year exposed to a Kansas winter.
+Even with a custom waterproof teardrop cover, moisture got in.

-So, I wheeled it into the garage.
-I'll admit, I was depressed for a week.
+So, I wheeled it into the garage for repairs.
+I was pretty sad for a week.
 But then I came up with a great idea.
 I would create a battery box using pine, and then use stained and polyurethaned cedar on the outside of the pine.
 No Kansas winter was going to penetrate this battery box.

 Pictures will be added very soon.

 This was probably the most rewarding part of the project, because once that exterior luan is glued on and stained and polyurethaned, wow, it starts to really look like a teardrop!
 It was easier than I expected.
 I bought 2 ratchet straps, measured my luan to overlap the sides, as shown in picture 1, and put super heavy construction glue on the slats, and ratcheted the luan down with all the strength I had, and let it sit for a day.

 Then the challenge of trimming that overlap.
 I had to read a lot about how to do this, as I had never used a router before.
 I ended up buying a Makita trim router, light enough for me to handle, but powerful enough to get the job done.
 I had no clue what kind of bit to buy, and after a lot of trial and error and wasted money, I found the right one.
 It worked like a charm.
 Very messy, must use eye protection and a face mask, but very rewarding and I was so impressed with this tool.

 Then I purchased the aluminum trim, and that just nails in easily.
 As an extra precaution, I ran a bead of silicone under it before nailing it in, just to make sure it didn't fly off while I was driving.